2018-19 urban deer hunt application period open

 Assistant Chief of Communications

-The application period for Arkansas’s special urban bowhunts for the 2017-18 hunting season is now open and will run until 6:30 p.m., August 18.
-Hunters interested in participating in the Cherokee Village, Russellville, Fairfield Bay, Horseshoe Bend, Heber Springs and Hot Springs Village hunts should visit www.arkansasbowhunters.org to register online or contact J.D.
-Crawford at email@example.com.
+LITTLE ROCK – The application period for Arkansas’s special urban bowhunts for the 2018-19 hunting season is now open.
+Hunters interested in participating in the Cherokee Village, Russellville, Fairfield Bay, Horseshoe Bend, Heber Springs and Hot Springs Village hunts should visit http://www.arkansasbowhunters.org/UrbanHunt to register online or contact J.D.
+Crawford at firstname.lastname@example.org.

-Hunters wishing to participate in the Bull Shoals or Lakeview hunts should contact the Bull Shoals Urban Bowhunters Association’s President Bill Craker at firstname.lastname@example.org.
+Hunters wishing to participate in the Bull Shoals or Lakeview hunts should contact the Bull Shoals Urban Bowhunters Association.
+The two men to talk to there are Dale Forbus at email@example.com (870-405-2369) and Bob Wyble at firstname.lastname@example.org (870-421-0587).

 The Arkansas Game and Fish Commission works with these two bowhunting groups in order to help administer needed hunts in urban areas.